 About Eric Plemons

 I am a medical anthropologist focused on surgical practice and the production, circulation and application of expert knowledge on gendered bodies.
-My first book, The Look of a Woman (2017, Duke University Press), examines Facial Feminization Surgery, a series of bone and soft tissue reconstructive surgeries intended to feminize the faces of trans- women.
+My first book, The Look of a Woman (2017, Duke University Press), examines facial feminization surgery, a series of bone and soft tissue reconstructive surgeries intended to feminize the faces of trans- women.
 My current projects include multisited ethnographic research investigating how US institutions are responding to a growing demand for trans- healthcare, and a literature-based analysis of how trans- surgical outcomes are studied and clinically assessed.
+I am also developing a book project on genital injury and rehabilitation.
 Focused on knowledge and how it moves in the form of embodied and institutional practices, my research has been problem- rather than place-based.
-Working out from the contemporary conditions of US trans- medicine, my ethnographic work in surgical clinics has taken me to Northern Europe and South America.
+Working on expertise as it shapes practices of gender-making medicine, I have conducted ethnographic work in surgical clinics in the US, Northern Europe, and South America.

 My research engages theories of sex and gender, the critical study of science and medicine, political economies of medicine and medical innovation, trans- studies, anthropological theories of practice, and the studies of technology and technique.